jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

-That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using emotions.
+That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using arguments, debates, or emotions.
 They fight using real objects like wands and lightsabers.

 Watching good and bad guys fight is exciting.
 Not knowing what's going to happen next is why we can binge-watch for hours and hours.
 But unlike us, the protagonists can't sit back and enjoy seeing the events unfold.